PoutineSyropErable/install_cross_gdb/readme.md

 You need python3.11 and gcc12
 So, for arch linux, a yay -S is done

-Then, the binutils-2.42 and gdb-13.2 are downloaded, compiled and installed
+Then, the binutils-2.42 and gdb-13.2 are downloaded, compiled and installed to the local dir here.
+Then, it's symlinked to /usr/local/bin for syswide availability